The majority of the leadership style you come across concern themselves with it whereas distributed leadership style does not.

 Very rarely happens when a few of them actually work for a long time and are happy with their position in the workspace.

-They simply continue to earn the same pay along with the same benefits.
+They continue to earn the same pay along with the same benefits.
 This kind of leadership offers those talents to be accommodated.

 People are more likely to take the responsibilities as they become more experienced over time, and hence they also prefer to helm leadership in the workspace as well.